 After a working model was verified the distribution factors for the interior and exterior floor stringers were determined.
 By using the controlling distribution factor, a load rating for the bridge was determined for both inventory and operating.
 The distribution factors and load ratings determined using the working finite-element model were then compared to the AAHSTO LRFD specifications.

-Laurendeau, Matthew P., "Live-Load Testing and Finite-Element Analysis of a Steel Cantilever Deck Arched Pratt Truss Bridge for the Long-Term Bridge Performance Program" (2011).
+Laurendeau, Matthew P., "Live-Load Testing and Finite-Element Analysis of a Steel Cantilevered Deck Arched Pratt Truss Bridge for the Long-Term Bridge Performance Program" (2011).
 All Graduate Theses and Dissertations.
 904.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .